benhur07b/benhur07b.github.io/open-knowledge/hands-on-web-mapping/mapbox.md

 ---
 layout: open-knowledge
-title: "Hands-on: Web Mapping with Mapbox"
+title: "Hands-on!
+Web Mapping with Mapbox"
+og_type: article
+image:
+  facebook: /media/site/img/BNHR-bg.png
+  twitter: /media/site/img/BNHR-bg.png
 ---
 # About this hands-on tutorial
 This is a self-paced hands-on tutorial that will walk you through creating your first web map using [Mapbox](https://www.mapbox.com/).

 You need basic knowledge of HTML, CSS, and JS.
-You also need to create a Mapbox account to get an API Key.
+You also need to create a Mapbox account to get an Access Tokens.

+Mapbox GL JS has great documentation and examples which can be found [here](https://docs.mapbox.com/mapbox-gl-js/example/).
+Please also check it out. :)

 You can use online code editors like [JSFiddle](https://jsfiddle.net/) or [Codepen](https://codepen.io) to run the code **OR** run the files locally or via a local HTTP server (e.g. via Python's http.server module).